Updated: Oct 1

-It’s now mid-October which means the leaves are turning, the nights are drawing in and it’s finally socially acceptable to don your winter knits.
+October is here which means that the leaves are turning, the nights are drawing in and it’s finally socially acceptable to don your winter knits.
 It’s the season to embrace the pumpkin spiced latte and embark on the timeless debate of how soon is too soon to put the heating on.
 It’s worth making time for something else on your agenda for October: applications and networking.

-The milkround has begun, which means law fairs and networking events are in full swing in law faculties across the UK, as firms speak directly to students about what they do and the opportunities they offer.
-Applications are also open for many first-, second- and penultimate-year applications, as well as postgraduate opportunities.
+The milkround has begun, which means law fairs and networking events are in full swing in law faculties across the UK (even if they're happening virtually this year!), as firms speak directly to students about what they do and the opportunities they offer.
+Applications are also open for many first-, second-, penultimate-year and postgraduate opportunities.
 October is a great time to apply – by now firms have gauged a flavour of applications, but still have lots of places to offer applicants on schemes.
-So, whatever your weekend, half-term or reading week plans, try and make some time to submit quality applications.
-There’s no immediate rush (the window for applications often doesn’t close until December/January) but put the effort in now whilst you can still commit plenty of time before university revision, research and coursework overtakes you.
-If you’ve been especially on it (or if you have a few years left of university, make a note for next year) you’ll have corroborated research and information throughout the summer, making applications that little bit smoother and less time-consuming.
+So, whatever your weekend plans, try and make some time to submit quality applications.
+There’s no immediate rush (the window for applications often doesn’t close until December/January) but put the effort in now whilst you can still commit plenty of time before revision, research and coursework overtakes you.
+If you’ve been especially on it (or if you have a few years left of university, make a note for next year) you’ll have corroborated research and information throughout the summer to decide which firms and schemes you want to apply to and why, making applications that little bit smoother and less time-consuming.

 Networking - First Year Schemes - Vacation Schemes - Training Contract

 The route into law can be beautifully prescriptive, as demonstrated above.
 This is by no means the only route into law!
 Among my LPC course mates only about half have done law degrees and many have taken years out to study, work or travel.
-Among my cohort, there’s a trained patisserie chef, a chartered engineer (I think that’s right!) and the former president of a Students’ Union.
+Among my cohort, there’s a trained patisserie chef, a chartered engineer (I think that’s right!) and the former president of a Students’ Union - for a summary of some of their routes into law, check out the following blog - link.
 Don’t be duped into thinking the above is the only way to access law.
 On the other hand, why make life harder for yourself than it has to be?!
 If you’re an undergraduate, of any subject, thinking about a career in corporate law, the above are schemes you can get yourself onto right now.
 These offer you experience, insight, and usually end in an interview as a gateway to the next step up the ladder.
 The higher you can climb before you graduate, the better your chance of success getting a training contract, adding that extra special something to your celebrations as you throw that mortarboard into the air desperately trying to teach your parents how to frame the perfect Instagram story.

 So, how do you make a solid application?